mhurk/Arduino-word-clock/readme.md

 # Wordclock

 This is the code for a wordclock which runs on an ESP32 with WiFi functionality.
 It uses the Arduino framework.
 The code is written to work on a clock with a Dutch layout.
-For other languages the code (and the front plate of the clock) need to be adapted.
+For other languages the code (and the front plate of the clock of course) need to be adapted.

 ## Functions
 - Display a word clock with words for every five minutes.
 - Display one LED for each minute after the five minutes.
 So 19 past one would display as a quarter past one and four additional lights
 - Synchronize with a time server at boot and every five minutes.
-This also ensure summer and winter time. (this may be considered as too often but did fix a few issues with incorrect times being shown)
+This also ensures summer and winter time is set correctly. (this may be considered as too often but did fix a few issues with incorrect times being shown)
 - Change brightness depending on the brightness of the surroundings.
 Brightness is lower in a dark environment
 - Run a webserver on a local network for the following functions:
   - Show current brightness level